 When students begin to program in Python, they often ask; “Is Python a compiled language?”
-As a senior who has coding with Python for a few years now, I’m qualified to answer this question thoroughly.
+As a senior who has been coding with Python for a few years now, I’m qualified to answer this question thoroughly.

 There’s often a little confusion because Python is so similar to Java and Java is thought of as both a compiled and an interpreted language.
 However, Python is a little different than Java in this regard.